 We will use the CI/CD service Github Actions to accomplish this.
 Github Actions is a CI/CD service that is already integrated with our github project's repository.
 With it we can perform all of our seperate CI/CD jobs automatically.

-to one of our branches (in our case main
+push to one of our branches (in our case main)

 But how do we get started?
 Well, you know that button at the top of your project repositories that says "Actions"?